M.Ed. in Professional Studies Learning Technologies

 Core curriculum (9 credits):

-Each spring LT holds a showcase event for its M.Ed. graduates to share their projects with family, friends, and colleagues.
-See pictures and news from last year's show case..
+Each spring LT holds a showcase event to exhibit students' capstone projects.
+See pictures and news from last year's showcase.

 Multimedia design and development: